openstack-archive/nova-solver-scheduler/README.rst

 Overview
 --------

 Solver Scheduler is an OpenStack Nova scheduler driver that provides smart, efficient, and optimization based compute resource scheduling in Nova.
-It is a pluggable scheduler driver, that can leverage existing constraint solvers available in open source such as PULP, CVXOPT, Google OR-TOOLS, etc. It can be easily extended to add complex constraint models for various use cases, and to solve complex scheduling problems with pulggable solving frameworks.
+It is a pluggable scheduler driver, that can leverage existing constraint solvers available in open source such as PULP, CVXOPT, Google OR-TOOLS, etc. It can be easily extended to add complex constraint models for various use cases, and to solve complex scheduling problems with pluggable solving frameworks.

 From filter-scheduler to solver-scheduler
 -----------------------------------------